paiqo/Databricks-VSCode/README.md

 - Easy configuration via standard VS Code settings

 # Relase Notes
+**v0.9.4**:
+- added support for VS Code setting `http.proxyStrictSSL` to optionally allow invalid certificates from the proxy.
+Can only be used in combination with `http.proxySupport = "on"`.
+- use VS Code native secret management instead of `KeyTar`
+- update Dev Dependencies to VS Code 1.66
+- fix minor issue with SQL Browser refresh

 **v0.9.3**:
 - added `Copy Path` feature for Workspace and DBFS browser
 - added Folders for Repositories as in the Databricks Web UI